 Make a Rossini

-For a batch of Rossini cocktails, you will need 1 lb. fresh strawberries (hulled and sliced in half), 1/4 cup sugar, 1 T lemon juice, 1 bottle of chilled Prosecco.
+For a batch of Rossini cocktails, you will need 1 lb. fresh strawberries (hulled and sliced in half), 1/4 cup sugar, 1 T lemon juice, and 1 bottle of chilled Prosecco.

 Begin by pureeing the strawberries, sugar, and lemon juice in a blender until completely smooth.
 Pour the puree through a fine strainer.